Superraptor/GSSO/README.md

 ## Usage

 If you would like to use the raw OWL files here, it is recommended that you download the Protégé program [here](https://protege.stanford.edu/) and open it in that program.
 Alternatively you can access the system via the NCBO BioPortal API (explained below) or via our website: https://gsso.research.cchmc.org/.
+It is recommended to use the OWL format (which is RDF/XML from 2.0.5 onward).

+### Website

+TBD.

 ### API Access